 To use this bootable partition manager to recover partition, you should purchase a paid version.
-If you are not a Server user, the Professional Edition is available.
+If you are not a Server user, the Professional Ultimate Edition is available.

-After you register the software, you can use the Bootable Media Builder to build the boot CD/DVD discs and boot flash drive.
+After you register the software, you can use the Bootable Media to build the boot CD/DVD discs and boot flash drive.
 See the guide here: How to Build Boot CD/DVD Discs and Boot Flash Drive with Bootable Media Builder.

-Here, please select the disk where system partition was originally located and choose "Partition Recovery" function from the left side.
+- Right-click on the disk where system partition was originally located and choose Partition Recovery from the context menu.

-Warning: please check all useful partitions, both existing and lost/deleted, because unchecked partitions will be lost.
+- Once partitions MiniTool Partition Wizard detects are listed, please check all useful partitions, both existing and lost/deleted, because unchecked partitions will be lost.

-Then, select the recovered system reserved partition and set it active.
+- After finishing the partition recovery, there is one thing you should do.
+And that is to select the recovered system reserved partition and set it active.

 After recovering system partition, you should be able to boot Windows again.
 Nevertheless, if this method fails to work, you may need to fix boot, which is our second method.

 Method 2: Fix Boot Information with Windows Installation Disc

 To use this method, please prepare a Windows installation disc which had better be the one you used to install Windows.
 Of course, the one holding the same version as your Windows is also available.